 3) Learning about the timings of the day with you and talking through well in advance how much time is needed to capture certain parts of the day if you want them.

-For most of my couples this is your first experience of planning a wedding day, I on the other hand get to capture them a lot!
-So its always nice for myself and other suppliers to help with suggestions based on experience on timings and how the day is likely to flow.
+For most of my wedding couples this is your first experience of planning a wedding day.
+I, on the other hand, get to capture them a lot!
+So its always nice for myself and other suppliers to help with suggestions based on our experience on timings and how your wedding day is likely to flow.

-My particular concerns are allowing enough time after the service before the meal to capture some of your requested photos.
+My particular concerns are allowing enough time after the service and before the meal to capture some of your requested photos.
 These wedding photos include both group photographs and candid images, some photos of you on your own and with your bridal party, and so on.
 Having the family tree also helps us run through these requested group photographs as seamlessly and quickly as possible, so as to not disrupt anyone's day.
-I also like to build in enough time for the you to mingle with your guests after the service so that I can quietly capture those relaxed, candid images.
+I also like to build in enough time for you to mingle with your guests after the service so that I can quietly capture those relaxed, candid images.

 Visiting your wedding venue before the big day is always an important moment and nice to do with you both if possible.
 We can then explore backdrops and things you particularly liked when choosing the venue.
 This will allow me to make sure I capture your special day against your favourite backdrops for the ultimate wow-factor.
-I get to meet the venue organiser to discuss any dos and don’ts with them which is always important.
-For instance, we can use this time to check whether we are allowed to havea confetti shot, if so where and what type?
+I get to meet the venue organiser to discuss any do's and dont's with them which is always important.
+For instance, we can use this time to check whether we are allowed to havea confetti shot, if so, where and what type?
 Are bubbles allowed?
 And any other questions you may not have thought to ask!

-We also get to decide on any areas in regard to weather options – I always need to have considered the English weather and have a plan.
+We also get to decide on any areas in regard to weather options – I always need to have considered the English weather and have a plan in place.
 This could be understanding the amount of natural light in rooms, any overhangs that could provide shelter if we get any wet stuff (I get to be wet but I prefer my couples to stay dry!).
 When visiting your wedding venue, I will also consider any areas that will be in shade so I can avoid squinting eyes and hot spots in group images if we have a bright sunlight day.

-5) Understanding any surprises planned for the day
+5) Understanding any surprises planned for your wedding day

 Sometimes couples have planned a surprise for your guests or for one another and they forget to tell me!
-Not great when I am not expecting it, it could mean that I am not there to capture this moment on camera.
-To prevent any missed surprises, I ask you to let me know so I can plan in ahead where I need to be to make sure I get the best photographs on this special moment.
-This could be something like the Groom leaving a card for his other half to read, a special gift for a bridesmaid or a magician for the guests to keep them entertained.
+If this does happen when I am not expecting it, it could mean that I am not there to capture this moment on camera.
+To prevent any missed surprises, I ask you to let me know in advance so I can plan ahead where I need to be to make sure I get the best photographs on this special moment.
+This could be something like the Groom leaving a card for his other half to read, a special gift for a bridesmaid, or a magician for the guests to keep them entertained.
 I have also had fireworks, doves, and even two Chinese dragons!!

 Here are some reviews from previous wedding couples so you can hear what they have said: